- Parks Home

 Brookside Nature Center

 Closed Mondays and major

 Scout programs are available by appointment.
 To schedule a program call 301-962-1480.
-The cost is $5/hour for Girl Scout and CUb Scout Programs unless noted otherwise.
+The cost is $5/hour/scout with a minimum payment of $50/program for Girl Scout and CUb Scout Programs unless noted otherwise.

 For each Girl Scout Program, all requirements for the adancement point will be covered.

 For each Cub Scout program, most or all requirements for badges will be covered.
 Programs are generally 1.5 hours long unless noted.

 Earn your Boy Scout Badges at Brookside Nature Center!
 Some badges require assignments you’ll need to do before or after we meet.
 When that’s the case, we’ll sign off on the badge once the necessary requirements are documented by the Scout and reviewed by the Park Naturalist.
 Please bring a bag lunch and dress for the weather.